pragyaai/ndna/_llm/FAQ.md

 This differential captures how the model's steering toward concept $c$ evolves layer-wise due to fine-tuning.

-### Genome Editing Perspective
+#### Genome Editing Perspective

 By providing these diagnostics, the nDNA Cartograph allows us to see fine-tuning not as a black-box procedure, but as *genome editing*—selectively rewriting parts of the model's inner semantic code while ideally preserving core epistemic integrity {% cite perez2022discovering amari2016information %}.

-## What insights does the nDNA Cartograph offer on the effect of pruning and quantization on the model's latent semantic genome?
+✶ **What insights does the nDNA Cartograph offer on the effect of pruning and quantization on the model's latent semantic genome?**

-The **nDNA Cartograph** offers a unique view into how *pruning* and *quantization* reshape the latent semantic genome—often in ways invisible to output-level metrics.
+➠ The **nDNA Cartograph** offers a unique view into how *pruning* and *quantization* reshape the latent semantic genome—often in ways invisible to output-level metrics.
 Both operations can induce subtle or catastrophic changes in the latent manifold geometry.

 Consider pruning: removing parameters or neurons alters the flow of representations, and we can quantify its impact via thermodynamic length:
 $$\mathcal{L}_{\mathrm{prune}} = \sum_{\ell=1}^{L-1} \left\| h_{\ell+1}^{\mathrm{prune}} - h_\ell^{\mathrm{prune}} \right\|_2$$